Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 Milwaukee framing nailer 21-degreeMilwaukee framing nailer 30-degree

-This framing nailer is comparatively heavy with 11.58 pounds weight.
-This framing nailer is comparatively light with its 9.6 pounds weight.
+Comparatively heavier with 11.58 pounds weight.
+Comparatively lighter with its 9.6 pounds weight.

 For general framing purposes, its full round nail heads are effective.
 For dedicated framing purposes, its clipped or offset nail heads are effective.